compat-project/QCG-PilotJob/README.md

 ```

 ### Running with QCG
-The QCG instance available at Eagle cluster contains registered application `qcg-pm-client`.
-As a single argument, the application requires the user's Python application.
+The QCG instance available at the Eagle cluster contains registered application `qcg-pm-client`.
+As a single argument, the application requires a user's Python application.
 During the execution of user's application, the environment is setup with the required Python compiler (version 3.5) as well as all needed modules (`qcg.appscheduler.api`).
-The example QCG job description is presented below:
+An example QCG job description is presented below:

 ```bash
 #QCG note=pjm-client